influxdata/clockface/src/Components/ResourceList/Card/ResourceCard.md

 import {ResourceCard} from '@influxdata/clockface'
 ```

-Most of ResourceCard's props are render props with help enforce an opinionated structure on the layout.
-This ensures that if a card has all of its render props passed in the components look nice together.
-While any component can be passed into the render props we recommend using the components included in the ResourceCard family.
+Most of ResourceCard's props are render props which help enforce an opinionated structure on the layout.
+This ensures that if a card has all of its render props passed in, the components look nice together.
+While any component can be passed into the render props, we recommend using the components included in the ResourceCard family.

 ### Example
 <!-- STORY -->